Shreyannsh/ALCONN/README.md

 ### Concepts used -:

 1.Made on React 2.
 React hooks - a. useState b. useContext c. useReducer 3.React Router 5.Functional Programming 6.
-CSS properties includes - Flex,Grid and more
+CSS properties includes - Flex,Grid 7. loaders, alerts and more...

 ### Features -:
 - Create a Post